 How to buy and sell Tesla shares

 Many investors want to buy Tesla shares because of the growing consumer interest in electric cars.
-Learn how to buy and sell Tesla stock, or speculate on its share price with a CFD trading or spread betting account.
+Learn how to buy and sell Tesla stock, or speculate on its share price with a CFD trading account.

 Tesla was founded in 2003 by Marc Tarpening and Martin Eberhard.
 The pair financed the company themselves until Elon Musk joined the board of directors in February 2004 after a $7.5 million investment in the company.
 Both Tarpening and Eberhard subsequently left the company, and Musk eventually became the chief executive officer (CEO).

 Initially, the company was known as Tesla Motors, but that name was changed to its current name of Tesla Inc. in 2017.
 The name change reflected a shift in Tesla from being just a car manufacturer to an energy company as well.
 Aside from making cars, Tesla also manufactures energy storage equipment with the aim of improving energy production systems and electric travel around the world.

 Tesla held its initial public offering (IPO) on 29 June 2010 in which 13.3 million shares were offered at an initial price of $17 per share.
 When markets closed on the first day, Tesla shares had increased in value by 40.53% to $23.89.
 Since then, the price increased to a peak of around $380 in June 2017.
 More recently, at the end of quarter one (Q1) 2019, the price of Tesla shares was around the $280 mark.